Coding1610/React/Lecture_B/README.md

 # 4. When Use Function Comp.

-1. Use functional comp if u arre writing a presentational comp. which does not have its own state or needs to access a lifecycle hook.
-You cannot use setState() in ur comp. because Functional Comp. are plain JavaScript Function.
+1. Use functional comp if u are writing a presentational comp. which does not have its own state or needs to access a lifecycle hook.
+You cannot use setState() in your comp. because Functional Comp. are plain JavaScript Function.

 # 5. When Use Class Comp.